Soccer stud Jake Williamson reflects on coming out and becoming the gay role model he never had

 “It says a lot about role models and feeling accepted in a community when there isn’t really a community to be part of,” he said.
 This lack of community makes many gay male athletes wait until retirement to come out, he added.

-Williamson said he didn’t feel encouraged to come out until he met his current partner, Paul, who helped him understand that anyone who didn’t accept him for being gay didn’t deserve to be a part of his life.
+Williamson, who now works as a personal trainer, said he didn’t feel encouraged to come out until he met his current partner, Paul, who helped him understand that anyone who didn’t accept him for being gay didn’t deserve to be a part of his life.

 He began coming out to his friends and on social media after meeting Paul.
 Since his experience on the Birmingham team, he has used his social media to highlight the right for LGBTQ+ athletes to play on-field as their authentic selves.
 He has also started volunteering for the U.K. LGBTQ+ sports charity Stonewall as a sports ambassador.